 Yakima County Master Gardeners Lead State Once Again

 Across the state of Washington, Master Gardeners volunteer in their communities.
 They provide training, advice, and example to home gardeners in all counties.
 Naturally, there are far more Master Gardener volunteers in the larger Puget Sound counties than in Yakima County.
 But on a “per-volunteer” basis, Yakima’s volunteers contribute significantly more time to our communities.
-See table below.
+See table below with 2018 statistics.